mfoltz/Bloodcraft/README.md

 - **Weapon Expertise:** Enhances gameplay by introducing expertise in different weapon types and, in the case of unarmed, extra skills.
 - **Player Professions:** Adds various professions, allowing players to specialize and gain benefits from leveling the professions they like most.
-- **Experience Leveling:** Implements a leveling system to replace traditional gearscore and enhance replayability (prestige will feature in the future).
+- **Experience Leveling:** Implements a leveling system to replace traditional gearscore and enhance replayability (prestiging is on the list).
 - **Blood Legacies:** Players can increase their lineage in various bloodtypes, collecting essence and improving their potencies.

 ## Commands